Wagga Wagga - South

 The employment landscape in Wagga Wagga - South shows performance that lags behind national averages across key labour market indicators

-The area offers limited local employment opportunities, as indicated by the Census working population vs resident population count.
-Over the past year, employment increased by 3.4%, labour force by 5.0%, leading to an unemployment rise of 1.5 percentage points.
-In comparison, Rest of NSW saw employment decline by 0.5%, labour force decline by 0.1%, and unemployment rise by 0.4 percentage points.
-State-level data from 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wagga Wagga - South's employment mix indicates local employment should increase by 6.6% over five years and 13.8% over ten years, although these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.
+Employment opportunities locally may be limited as indicated by Census working population vs resident population count.
+Over a 12-month period ending in September 2025, employment increased by 3.4% and labour force by 5.0%, leading to an unemployment rise of 1.5 percentage points.
+In contrast, Rest of NSW saw employment decline by 0.5%, labour force decline by 0.1%, with unemployment rising by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Wagga Wagga - South's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment